fudge5000/CircuitSolver/README.md

 6. solve system of equasions using matricies

-7. Use mesh currents to find currents accross all elements
+7. Use mesh currents to find currents across all elements

 8. Use currents to find all voltage drops over resistors